martin-hartmann/MICROSERVICES_DOKmetagenome/README.md

 R scripts:
 1. Script for analysis of data quality based on raw counts (Data-Quality.r)
-2. Script for analysis of beta-diversity of universal ontologies based on rarefaction (Beta-Diversity-Universal-Ontologies.r)
+2. Script for analysis of beta-diversity of universal ontologies based on rarefaction (BetaDiversity-UniversalOntologies.r)
-3. Script for analysis of beta diversity from nutrient-specific ontologies (Beta-Diversity-Nutrient-Ontology.r)
+3. Script for analysis of beta diversity from nutrient-specific ontologies (BetaDiversity-NutrientOntology.r)
-4. Script for univariate analysis of gene functions based on SEED (Gene-Level-Analysis_SEED.r)
+4. Script for univariate analysis of gene functions based on SEED (GeneLevelAnalysis_SEED.r)
-5. Script for indicator analysis of gene functions based on SEED (Indicator-Analysis_SEED.r)
+5. Script for indicator analysis of gene functions based on SEED (IndicatorAnalysis_SEED.r)